zenml-io/zenml-projects/llm-complete-guide/README.md

 [AWS](https://docs.zenml.io/user-guide/cloud-guide/aws-guide) and
 [GCP](https://docs.zenml.io/user-guide/cloud-guide/gcp-guide)) to learn how you can run the pipelines on a remote stack.

+If you run the pipeline using a cloud artifact store, logs from all the steps as well as assets like the visualizations will all be shown in the ZenML dashboard.

 ### BONUS: Connect to ZenML Cloud